Consoles

 Privileges

-The administrator can configure the privileges of the specific Operator Console.
+Under the Privileges tab you can configure the privileges of the specific Operator Console.
 If no privilege is selected, the specific Operator Console has all rights.
-The Console privileges can be overridden by the User / User Group privileges.
+The console privileges can be overridden by the Users / User Groups privileges.
 The privileges are organized in groups.
-The administrator can use Select all and Clear all buttons to set / revoke all privileges in the group with one click.
-The administrator can hold the mouse cursor under the privilege to display a detailed description.
+You can use the Select all and Clear all buttons to set or revoke all privileges in the group with one click.
+You can hold the mouse cursor under the privilege to display a detailed description.

 There are separate sets of privileges for consoles and users.

-Even for the Remote Console (ReCon) a virtual, but not visible user is created .
+For the Remote Console a virtual, but not visible user is created.
 This user has all privileges except Override Console Restrictions and Override Default Privileges.

-When Operator Console or ReCon connects to G-SIM Server a combination of the console and user privileges is used to determine user's result rights.
-The user's privileges will be used if Override Default Privileges is selected.
+When an Operator Console or Remote Console connects to G-SIM server, a combination of the console and user privileges is used to determine user's result rights.
+There are the following possibilities:

 OSD